 Requirements in South Carolina for Recreational Boats

 The person operating the boat must have completed a boater safety course duly approved by the authorized body.
-If the person did not, he or she must be accompanied by a person 18-years older and above, who has a boating license, especially if the boat has a 15 or more horsepower motor.
+If the person did not, he or she must be accompanied by a person 18 years older and above with a boating license, especially if the boat has a 15 or more horsepower motor.
 You may not be required to undergo a boater safety education course if you are 16 years old and above.